prometheus-operator/prometheus-operator/Documentation/api.md

 (<em>Appears on:</em><a href="#monitoring.coreos.com/v1.ServiceMonitor">ServiceMonitor</a>)
 </p>
 <div>
-<p>ServiceMonitorSpec contains specification parameters for a ServiceMonitor.</p>
+<p>ServiceMonitorSpec defines the specification parameters for a ServiceMonitor.</p>
 </div>
 <table>
 <thead>